Ming campaign against the Uriankhai: Course

-In December 1386, the Hongwu Emperor ordered General Feng Sheng to lead an army of 200,000 soldiers against the Mongols.
+In December 1386, the Hongwu Emperor ordered Feng Sheng to lead an army of 200,000 soldiers against the Mongols.
 In early 1387, Feng Sheng was commissioned as the Grand General, assigned Fu Youde and Lan Yu to assist him, and raised a large army.
-The Hongwu Emperor drew the plans with the ultimate objective to conquer Jinshan.
+The Hongwu Emperor drew up the plans with the ultimate objective to conquer Jinshan.

-The Ming army comprised 200 thousand soldiers, including the 50,000 soldiers that garrisoned four fortresses.
+The Ming army comprised 200,000 soldiers.
+It included 50,000 soldiers that garrisoned four fortresses.
 General Feng Sheng and General Fu Youde commanded the front army, while General Lan Yu commanded the rear army.
 Zhu Di, Prince of Yan, commanded the princely guard, but saw relatively limited action.

-In January 1388, General Feng Sheng led the Ming army to Tongzhou (通州), where he sent General Lan Yu with a cavalry unit to attack a Mongol force at Qingzhou (慶州).
-Lan Yu defeated the Mongol force, capturing the Mongol governor, many Mongol people, and their horses.
-On 20 March 1387, General Feng Sheng led the Ming army northward through the Great Wall.
+In January 1388, Feng Sheng led the Ming army to Tongzhou (通州), where he sent Lan Yu with a cavalry unit to attack a Mongol force at Qingzhou (慶州).
+Lan Yu defeated the Mongol force, capturing many Mongols, including the Mongol governor, and their horses.
+On 20 March 1387, Feng Sheng led the Ming army northward through the Great Wall.

 Fortresses were constructed at Daning (大寧), Fuyu (富峪), Huizhou (會州), and Kuanhe (寛河) near the Great Wall of China and completed at the end of the summer of 1387.
 In Daning, a regional military commission was established to command the four fortresses.
-Zhu Quan, Prince of Ning, would later be stationed at Daning and take command of the four fortresses.
 Beiping, Shandong, Shanxi, and Henan provinces dispatched the peasantry to transport grain to the north.
 Millions of piculs of foodstuff were stored at the four fortresses, which served as advance bases.

-General Feng Shen led his main army further eastward.
+Feng Shen led his main army further eastward.
 He left about 50,000 troops at Daning.
-On 7 July 1387, Zhen Yong (陣鏞; Marquis of Linjiang) and his division had become separated from the main army and was ambushed, resulting in the killing of Zhen.
+On 7 July 1387, Chen Yong (陳鏞; Marquis of Linjiang) and his division became separated from the main army and was ambushed, which resulted in the killing of Chen.

 In July 1387, the Ming army advanced further and crossed the Liao River.
-Within a few days after crossing the Liao River, they surrounded the Mongol stronghold of Jinshan.
+Within a few days after crossing the river, they surrounded the Mongol stronghold of Jinshan.
 Within that month, the Ming army established their encampment west of Jinshan.

-General Feng Sheng returned Nayira'u (Naghachu's former lieutenant, captured in 1376) to Naghachu with a letter that stated that he should surrender and accept the suzerainty of Ming China.
-Meanwhile, General Lan Yu and his army inflicted much destruction to portions of the Mongol horde in the northern vicinity of the Great Wall.
+Feng Sheng returned Nayira'u (Naghachu's former lieutenant, captured in 1376) to Naghachu with a letter that stated that he should surrender and accept the suzerainty of Ming China.
+Meanwhile, Lan Yu and his army inflicted much destruction to portions of the Mongol horde in the northern vicinity of the Great Wall.
 All whilst rice, weapons, and other supplies were transported across the Great Wall into Manchuria for the Ming army.

 Naghachu and his Mongol horde surrendered to the Ming army.
 Dreyer (1982) stated that this was on 14 July 1387, while Langlois (1998) stated that this was in October 1387.
 The lesser Mongol chieftains regarded Naghachu's surrender as a defection and continued resisting.
 While the Ming army was returning to the Great Wall, the rear guard was ambushed and suffered losses, including Chief Commissioner Pu Ying (濮英), who was the commander of the rear guard.